chenlinear/chenlinear.github.io/content/posts/20230304-Book-review-Lost-in-Math.md

 Sabine also pointed out that the idea of Beauty is constantly changing.
 For example, we used to consider an elliptical orbit as ugly.
 (To be honest, I suppose most people still do.)
 Thus it can't be used as a guidance.
 I agree with Feynman that we should look for the truth no matter whether there is an ultimate truth or it's like onions with multiple layers.
 But what is the guidance then?
 Beauty is probably not.

-There are much more solid points like these in the book, and it always blows my mind or makes me laugh so hard, just like her Youtube videos, for example, [What is "Nothing"?](https://www.youtube.com/watch?v=PhfqdBk8qxk).
+There are much more solid points like these in the book, and it always blows my mind or makes me laugh so hard, just like her Youtube videos, for example, [_What is "Nothing"?_](https://www.youtube.com/watch?v=PhfqdBk8qxk).

 What's more, I truly appreciate her honesty and bravery.
 It takes a lot of guts to say what thousands of people are doing is wrong, after all it's their job, and criticizng it will definitely get negative feedbacks, some of which will be personal and hurtful.
 But I think this Satre-Camus thing is something we should avoid.
 She means well and criticism is good for your work anyway, so let's just focus on the work rather than fighting.
 That being said, she knows clearly that she is almost exclusively going to face a witch hunt after writing this book, but this is her true feelings after [decades of research](https://scholar.google.com/citations?user=NaQZcyYAAAAJ&hl=en) on physics.
 And there is that.